-Also known as Camino Inca, the Inca Trail hike that lasts 4 full days and 3 nights.
+Also known as Camino Inca, the Inca Trail hike lasts 4 full days and 3 nights.
 It is one of the most famous long-distance hikes in the world, and a very popular thing to do during a trip to South America.
-To be fair, it’d be even more popular were it not that expensive (more about this later in this post).
-I have done a great deal of multi-day hikes, but nothing beats the Inca Trail to Machu Picchu.
+It’d be even more popular were it not that expensive (more about this later).

-GOOD TO KNOW: Other than the “classic Inca Trail” to Machu Picchu, which is the one I will be focussing on in this post, there used to be many other routes that the ancient inhabitants of the Incan Empire would use to get to Machu Picchu – more about those at the end of the post.
+Other than the “classic Inca Trail” to Machu Picchu, the focus of this post, there are many other routes that the ancient inhabitants of the Incan Empire would use to get to Machu Picchu – more about those at the end of the post.

 Why You Should Walk The Inca Trail To Machu Picchu